shiyuhang0/wait-for-tidbcloud-branch/README.md

 - privateKey - (required) The private key of TiDB Cloud api.
 Generate it from [TiDB Cloud](https://tidbcloud.com/).
 - intervalSeconds - (optional) The interval seconds to check the status of TiDB Cloud Branch check.
 Default is 10.
 - timeoutSeconds - (optional) The timeout seconds to wait for TiDB Cloud Branch check.
 Default is 300.
+- addMask - (optional) Whether to add mask for the password output.
+Default is true.

 ## Outputs